 Don’t be surprised if your kitty seems very affectionate.
 Cats that can’t hear well often really crave touch.
 Give your furry pal lots of snuggles and love!

 Do you have questions or concerns about your cat’s health or care?
-Contact us, your animal hospital, anytime!
+Contact us, your animal hospital in Carlisle, ON, anytime!

 !Social Media Icons